mjwelchphd/GalaxyRevisited/README.md

 let galaxyId = UUID(galaxyIdContext.galaxyId)!
 ```

 The astute reader will have noticed that the URL links to _/galaxy/show2_ which is the same as the _show-2_ link.
-The reason is that the _show-3_ form/button produces a query identical to the _show-2_ query, and means that it can be decoded by the same (Show-2) code.
+The reason is that the _show-3_ form/button produces a query identical to the _show-2_ query, which means that it can be decoded by the same (Show-2) code.

 When Vapor gets this, it decodes the request into _req.query_ just as was done for the _show-2_ link.
 We use it accordingly.

 ### <a id="49699549-3b9f-4ec8-b85e-e944ad53dd00">List Stars</a>

 The _List Stars_ button transfers to the _List All Stars Page_.
-It demonstrates the way to pass multiple parameters through a URL _query_ and works basically the same as the way _Show-3_ button works, but has more parameters and transfers to _show/index_.
+It demonstrates the way to pass multiple parameters through a URL _query_ and works in a way similar to the way the _Show-3_ button works, but has more parameters and transfers to _show/index_.

 The SwiftHtml coding is: